The Firstborn Over All Creation

-“And He is the image of the invisible God, the firstborn (Gr.
-Prōtotokos) of all creation.
-For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities — all things have been created by Him and for Him.
-And He is before all things, and in Him all things hold together.
-He is also head of the body, the church; and He is the beginning, the firstborn from the dead; so that He Himself might come to have first place in everything.
-For it was the Father’s good pleasure for all the fullness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven” (Colossians 1:15-21).
+The phrase “firstborn over all creation” is mentioned by the apostle Paul in his epistle to the church in Colossi.
+He wrote, “He (Christ) is the image of the invisible God, the firstborn over all creation.
+For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
+All things were created through Him and for Him.
+And He is before all things, and in Him all things consist.
+And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence….”
+(Colossians 1:15-21).

 In His service,